 - National News

-10 Things to Know for Friday
+10 Things to Know for Today

-Your daily look at late-breaking news, upcoming events and the stories that will be talked about Friday.
+Your daily look at late-breaking news, upcoming events and the stories that will be talked about today.

 - More National News Headlines

 - Players protest rehiring of fired Minnesota coach